Favio Orsi: Career

 Born in Pilar, Buenos Aires, Orsi played youth football for River Plate and Platense, also featuring with the first team of the latter.
 He also represented Estudiantes de Buenos Aires in his home country before moving to Finland in 1997 with FC Jazz, where he featured in nine Veikkausliiga matches.

 Orsi retired in 2000, after struggling for two years with a knee injury while playing for an Italian club, but returned to action for a brief period in 2010 with Pilar FC.
 In the following year, he moved to a managerial role, taking over the latter side.

 In 2012, Orsi moved to Fénix to join the coaching staff of Oscar Santángelo, and met Sergio Gómez (who was also a part of the staff).
 In April 2013, after Santángelo resigned, both Orsi and Gómez were named managers.

 In June 2014, Orsi and Gómez were appointed in charge of Deportivo Español.
 The duo moved to Flandria in August 2015, and led the side to a first-ever promotion to the Primera B Nacional in their first season in charge, after winning the Primera B Metropolitana.

 On 2 May 2018, after Flandria's relegation, both Orsi and Gómez left the side, and the duo took over Almagro on 5 June.
 They resigned the following 24 February, and both were named in charge of San Martín de Tucumán on 8 May 2019.

 Dismissed by San Martín on 6 April 2021, Orsi and Gómez were named in charge of Ferro Carril Oeste on 20 July.
 Both resigned from the latter side on 20 December.

 On 10 April 2022, Orsi and Gómez were appointed managers of Primera División side Godoy Cruz, in the place of Diego Flores.
 The duo left on a mutual agreement on 28 October.

+On 3 July 2023, Orsi and Gómez were named in charge of Atlético Tucumán also in the top tier.
+Both resigned on 19 February 2024, and took over fellow league team Platense ten days later.

+Despite leading Platense to the 2025 Apertura title, Orsi and Gómez resigned on 11 June 2025.